 The most interesting part of this game might be that it is still moving forward while still being immature

 There is a lot to learn from highly polished development logs made by skilled developers.
+But that is not really the part I want people to see here.

 What I want people to see is the process itself: